jessefitz/jessefitz.me/work/2024-resume.md

 # Jesse C. FitzGibbon

-**Technologist and Builder**
+**Strategic Technologist and Builder**
 [jesse.c.fitzgibbon@gmail.com](mailto:jesse.c.fitzgibbon@gmail.com)

 ## PROFESSIONAL STATEMENT

-Jesse is an accomplished professional with over 20 years of experience in building technolgoy and team that build technology.
-He has succeeded in a wide spectrum of roles, ranging from Software Engineer to Chief Technology Officer and Co-Founder, across multiple industries in both commercial and federal spaces.
-Jesse has consistently demonstrated an ability to excel in complex organizations and environments.
+Jesse is an accomplished professional with over 20 years of experience in building technology and teams that build technology.
+He has excelled in a wide spectrum of roles, ranging from Software Engineer to Chief Technology Officer and Co-Founder, across multiple industries in both commercial and federal spaces.
+Jesse has consistently demonstrated an ability to operate in complex organizations and environments.
 His “serve first” approach has been integral to delivering successful projects and programs and growing accomplished teams.

 Jesse’s skills, interests, and success are built on a foundation of technology, with extensive experience leading enterprise digital transformation programs, emphasizing cloud and AI technologies.